reneshbedre/bioinfokit/README.md

 `markerdot` | Shape of the dot marker.
 See more options at  https://matplotlib.org/3.1.1/api/markers_api.html [string][default: "o"]
 `valphabar` | Transparency of bars on plot [float (between 0 and 1)][default: 1]
 `valphadot` | Transparency of dots on plot [float (between 0 and 1)][default: 1]
+`show`  | Show the figure on console instead of saving in current folder [True or False][default:False]

 Returns:

-Bra-dot plot image in same directory (bardot.png)
+Bar-dot plot image in same directory (bardot.png)

 <a href="https://reneshbedre.github.io/blog/bardot.html" target="_blank">Working Example</a>